carbon-language/carbon-lang/libcxx/utils/google-benchmark/README.md

 `Repetitions` on the registered benchmark object.
 When a benchmark is run more than once the mean and standard deviation of the runs will be reported.

+Additionally the `--benchmark_report_aggregates_only={true|false}` flag or `ReportAggregatesOnly(bool)` function can be used to change how repeated tests are reported.
+By default the result of each repeated run is reported.
+When this option is 'true' only the mean and standard deviation of the runs is reported.
+Calling `ReportAggregatesOnly(bool)` on a registered benchmark object overrides the value of the flag for that benchmark.

 ## Fixtures
 Fixture tests are created by
 first defining a type that derives from ::benchmark::Fixture and then